 Sherry Fowler specializes in Japanese Buddhist art.
 Her interests include pre-modern sculpture, Edo and Meiji period Japanese temple prints (keidaizu), pilgrimage prints (ofuda), foreign interactions with Japanese art, issues of collecting, and ritual.
-Her recent research projects focus on the development of the imagery of the cult of the Six Kannon in Japan and Buddhist prints in the pilgrimage process.
+She has written on the development of the imagery of the cult of the Six Kannon in Japan and Buddhist prints in the pilgrimage process.
+Her recent research project is on the relationship between dragons, water, and Buddhist temple bells in Japan.

 1995 Ph.D., Art History, University of California, Los Angeles